 Currently, EPD prepares initial SWAPs on all newly permitted privately owned groundwater systems and updates existing groundwater system SWAPs on a 10-year cycle.
-For the three-year period from July 1, 2013 through June 30, 2016, approximately 400 SWAPs were initially prepared or updated for privately owned ground water systems in Georgia.
+For period from July 1, 2016 through June 30, 2017, approximately 146 SWAPs were initially prepared or updated for privately owned ground water systems in Georgia.
+Of those, 82 were for community groundwater systems, 51 were for transient non-community groundwater systems, and 13 were for non-transient non-community groundwater systems.
 EPD will continue to implement this program to safeguard drinking water supplies in the State.